Out in the dark over the snow

 If you love it not, of night.

-We are busy working to bring Edward Thomas's "Out in the dark" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edward Thomas's "Out in the dark" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Out in the dark" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.